 Kentucky Power is planning to improve electric reliability to customers while increasing economic development opportunities in eastern Kentucky by making upgrades to the transmission grid in Pike and Floyd counties.

 The Enterprise Park Economic & Area Improvements Project consists of building approximately 5 miles of 138-kilovolt (kV) transmission line and a new substation.
 The new line and substation will provide the 300-acre Kentucky Enterprise Industrial Park with a robust source of power capable of handling continued customer growth.
 The project will require new right-of-way.
 Kentucky Power's existing Fords Branch Substation will be retired.
-Construction is expected to start this fall and be complete by summer 2019.
+Construction is expected to first quarter 2019 and be complete by the end of the year.

 12/14/2018 - Kentucky Power received approval from the Kentucky Public Service Commission to construct the Enterprise Park Economic & Area Improvements Project.

 8/10/18 - Kentucky Power filed a Certificate of Public Convenience and Necessity with the Kentucky Public Service Commission seeking approval to construct the Enterprise Park Economic Area Improvements Project.
 The company’s application can be viewed under the “Regulatory” section on this page.

 6/25/18 - Kentucky Power has determined a proposed route and substation location for the Enterprise Park Economic & Area Improvements Project.
 The route and substation were determined by incorporating public input gathered from landowners and community members at an open house in May.
 Kentucky Power right-of-way agents will start reaching out to directly-involved property owners to discuss project specifics.

 5/08/2018 - Kentucky Power held an open house on May 3 to introduce proposed study segments, answer questions related to the project and gather feedback from the community.
 The company will utilize the information gathered to determine a proposed transmission line route.